 Khalil Shakir | WR | Bills

 Shakir is currently the WR30, averaging 11.9 points per game, but there is room for much more.
 In Week 1, Shakir was shackled with a pedestrian 70% route participation.
 He played a more prominent role in Week 2 at 85% and was the best WR on the field for the Bills, with a mouth-watering 29% target share.
-However, a blowout win over the Dolphins allowed the Bills to coast in the second half, keeping Shakir's fantasy points (10.6) in check despite a more robust Utilization Score at 6.3.
+However, a blowout win over the Dolphins allowed the Bills to coast in the second half, keeping Shakir's fantasy points (10.6) in check despite an improved Utilization Score at 6.3.

 Shakir UPGRADES to high-end WR3 territory.